detjonmataj/C-Perceptron/README.md

 ## Demo

-This demo is a timelapse that shows perceptron identify and distinguish input images from each other.
+This demo is a timelapse that shows perceptron identifying and distinguishing input images from each other.
 Each frame shows the results after adjusting weights.

 [View](https://anonfiles.com/vae3ffyayf)